 A lot of very popular websites are blocked in China.
 These well-known websites include popular sites like Facebook, YouTube, and Blogspot, which were used regularly by millions of Chinese internet users.
-Learn how to get free China VPN.
+Learn how to get a free China VPN.

 Sites blocked?
 Use a VPN!

 These websites are still blocked, and the Chinese are now scrambling to get a piece of their favorite websites by bypassing the restrictions with the help of free China VPN, short for Virtual Private Networks.
 It is obvious that while the censoring authorities want the citizens to stay away from the ‘corrupting’ influence of these commercial sites, the average Chinese internet user cannot do without these sites, and is looking at various alternative methods to get a daily dose of the same.

 This is essentially a struggle between the close-minded authoritarian Censorship and the open-minded Netizens who are essentially global citizens thanks to the internet.
 The freedom of the average Chinese Netizen has been compromised by the aptly named Great Firewall of the un-trusting censors.

 Are you looking for a free China VPN?

 Therefore, looking for free VPNs seems to be a good alternative to preserve this freedom of choice.
 However, there are certainly some roadblocks on the free VPN highway.
 These include: